RobYang1024/OCaMOSS/README.txt

 results [filename] --- lists the detailed results of overlap for that file (Make sure to include the extension of the file)

-resultpairs -- lists all the pairs of files for which there are results
+resultpairs -- lists all the pairs of files for which there are positive results

 compare [fileA] [fileB] --- prints out specific overlaps of files A and B (Make sure to include the extension of the files)